weirdbeardgame/Twitch-Plays/README.md

 **Usage:**
 First and formost this Bot is in beta as such extra setup steps will be required until later development.

-1. you **MUST** register it in your channel using the twitch application resgister: https://www.twitch.tv/kraken/oauth2/clients/new for Redirect URI simply put localhost and it should work save the name you choose for later this will be used as the bot's name.

-2. you **MUST** have and oauth token for this bot to work it can be obtained here: https://twitchapps.com/tmi/
+1. you **MUST** have and oauth token for this bot to work it can be obtained here: https://twitchapps.com/tmi/

 run the program once setting’s.json appears open it with a compatible text editor i'd reccomend notepad++ add the name of your channel without a pound sign the oauth token and the bot's name into the